thebruce13/bbrotherton-hugo/content/blog/blinding-windows.md

 title = "Blinding Windows"

 +++
 As much as it pains me, I have my computer dual-booted with Windows.
-I’ve been having a hell of a time getting [Battle.net](http://battle.net/) to work reliably on Linux.* Still, when I’m using it, I want to do what I can to stay secure and keep prying eyes off my stuff.
+I’ve been having a hell of a time getting [Battle.net](http://battle.net/) to work reliably on Linux.
+Still, when I’m using it, I want to do what I can to stay secure and keep prying eyes off my stuff.
 I’m going to go through what I use to blind the all-seeing eye of Microsoft, and then go into what I use to make my experience with it a little nicer.

 First, we start with DoNotSpy11, and then we will move into modifying the Host file.
 I’ll also throw in a couple of things, like how to create a local user account and disable those annoying hotkeys.

-*I finally got it working using Bottles, I directed it to my installed version of Battle.net that I installed while running Windows.
-Set up the Runner to be the latest `kron4ek-wine-VER-staging-tkgh-ntsync-amd64-wow64 version`.
-Turned on Feral Mode.
-In **Advanced Display Settings** I set up Virtual Desktop to have the same resolution of my monitor.

 ## DoNotSpy11